Bespoke Expeditions

 • We do, within reason.

-Most Bespoke trips are designed for one to eight travelers, but we can sometimes accommodate slightly larger private groups if the route, season, and safety plan make sense.
+Most Bespoke expeditions are designed for small private groups, but we can sometimes accommodate larger groups when the route, season, and safety plan make sense.

-For schools and universities, we also run Field Expeditions—longer-form programs designed around academic and field-based work in the Espinhaço.
+For schools, universities, and research groups, we also run Field Expeditions designed around academic and field-based work in the Espinhaço.

 If you’re considering a larger group, reach out with your numbers, dates, and goals, and we’ll let you know what’s realistic.

-• Booking is done on a first-come, first-served basis.
-Because we run a limited number of founder-led trips each year, availability across all formats is tight.
+• Booking is handled on a first-come, first-served basis.
+Because we lead a limited number of founder-led expeditions each year, availability across all formats can be tight.

 We generally recommend reaching out at least 120 days before your ideal start date.